-Machine learning (ML), a branch of artificial intelligence (AI), is rapidly reshaping the job market, creating new AI jobs in high demand.
-To stay competitive in the ever-changing tech industry, employees are increasingly acquiring new skills and certifications specifically related to machine learning.
-With these enhancements to their resumes, employees are aiming for new and expanded roles that involve studying and developing statistical algorithms so that computers can learn from data without requiring explicit programing for individual tasks.
+In the last three years, since the introduction of generative artificial intelligence (GenAI) with the release of ChatGPT in November 2022, there has been much speculation about the impact of artificial intelligence on employment.
+Machine learning (ML), a branch of artificial intelligence (AI), is rapidly reshaping the job market, making some jobs obsolete while also creating new AI jobs in high demand.
+To stay competitive in the ever-changing tech industry, employees are increasingly gaining new skills and certifications specifically related to machine learning.
+With these upgrades to their resumes, employees are aiming for new and expanded roles that involve studying and developing statistical algorithms so that computers can learn from data without requiring explicit programing for individual tasks.
 Machine learning is at the forefront of AI innovation, and the job market is quick to respond.

 Premium (associated with a fixed salary increase % adjustment),